Sourabhhkt/robust-marl-disruptions/docs/new_benchmark.md

 ## What needs to change for a new benchmark?

-To support a new benchmark, need to think about **three layers**.
+To support a new benchmark, think about **two layers**.

 ## A. Environment layer: provide a normalized parallel API

-The wrapper expects the benchmark environment to expose something close to this interface:
+The wrapper expects the benchmark environment to have this interface:

 - `reset(seed=None, options=None) -> (obs_dict, infos_dict)`
 - `step(action_dict) -> (obs_dict, rewards_dict, terms_dict, truncs_dict, infos_dict)`